scaleoutsystems/fedn/docs/projects.rst

 | └ Dockerfile / docker-compose.yaml
 |

-The "client" folder is referred to as the *compute package*.
-The file fedn.yaml is the FEDn Project File.
-It informs the FEDn Client of the code entry points to execute when computing model updates (local training) and validating models (optionally) .
+The ``client`` folder is commonly referred to as the *compute package*.
+The file ``fedn.yaml`` is the FEDn Project File.
+It contains information about the ``entry points``.
+The entry points are used by the client to compute model updates (local training) and local validations (optional) .
-When deploying the project to FEDn, the client folder will be compressed as a .tgz bundle and uploaded to the FEDn controller.
-FEDn can then manage the distribution of the compute package to each client/data provider when they connect.
+To run a project in FEDn, the client folder is compressed as a .tgz bundle and pushed to the FEDn controller.
+FEDn then manages the distribution of the compute package to each client.
-Upon recipt of the bundle, the client will unpack it and stage it locally.
+Upon recipt of the package, a client will unpack it and stage it locally.

 .. image:: img/ComputePackageOverview.png
    :alt: Compute package overview